 Sculptor's Names, Dates and Photos

 By Patricia Blackstock

-I designed this page to connect the American sculptures at Brookgreen with the sculptor, their name, sculpture information, dates and a photo.
+I designed this page to connect the American sculptures at Brookgreen Gardens with the sculptor, their name, sculpture information, dates and a photo.
 The project has been challenging and rewarding.
-I think this is the only on-line free directory list with list of well over 200 sculptures on single page, connecting the Brookgreen statues with sculptors.
+I think this is the only on-line free directory list with well over 200 sculptures on single page, connecting Brookgreen sculptures with their sculptor.

 I am constantly adding more sculptures, artists, and descriptions to this listing.
 If you would like to see a sculpture not listed here, please send me the name and location.
-I will try to locate and photograph it, then add it to this page.
-Thanks to the many people who taken the time to send me an e-mail because they have a request, or because they want to share a story with me.
+I will try to locate it, take a photo, then add it to this page.
+Thanks to the many people who taken the time to send me an e-mail because they have a request, or because they want to share their story with me.
 Contact me, Patricia Blackstock.
 I would love to hear from you!

-You are viewing Page 1: A listing of American Sulptures with names of sculptors, dates and a photo
+You are viewing Page 1: A listing of American Sulptures eith names of sculptors, dates and a photo